Pretty-SFOS/opal/README.md

 2. Add a Markdown file for documentation with the same name
 3. Add an entry in the list of snippets above

+**Coding conventions:** please use [Shellcheck](https://www.shellcheck.net/) when writing Bash scripts.
+Read the documentation on common [Bash pitfalls](https://mywiki.wooledge.org/BashPitfalls) and avoid them at all costs.
+Opal snippets are intended to be run on recent versions of GNU Bash (> 5.0) unless explicitly documented otherwise.

 ### Adding new modules

 1. Create a new repository named `opal-<...>`